-- Make sure all your devices are secured with pin lock codes or passwords.
+- Make sure all your devices are secured with pin codes or passwords.

-- Research your rights, and make a plan of what to do if you are detained at a border.
-Make sure you know the laws governing encryption, use of VPNs, and laws around pirated software both for the country you are leaving and the country that you are entering.
+- Research your rights and make a plan of what to do if you are detained at a border.
+Make sure you know the laws governing encryption and use of VPNs, and laws around pirated software both for the country you are leaving and the country you are entering.

 At the border

 - Power off (not sleep or hibernate) all your devices before entering the border control area.
 This ensures the disk encryption is active.